About Emmerson Mnangagwa Junior - Pindula, Local Knowledge

 |Emmerson Mnangagwa, Auxilia Mnangagwa

-Farai Mnangagwa is the first born child of the President of Zimbabwe, Emmerson Mnangagwa and First Lady Auxilia Mnangagwa.
+Emmerson Mnangagwa Junior is a politician and the son of the President of Zimbabwe, Emmerson Mnangagwa and First Lady Auxilia Mnangagwa.
+Born in a family of two other children, Seline and Collins, Emmerson Jnr is the eldest.
+His father, however, has other children from other marriages.

+He is regarded as the closest child to the president and is often seen at all events close to his father.
+He is well known among politicians, academics, diplomats, investors, and religious clerics.[1]

 Background